Back to Screener

 Data sourced from SEC EDGAR and Polygon.io.
 Methodology.
 View more Basic Materials stocks →

-Rio Tinto plc (RIO) is trading 16% below its Graham Number of $98.98, offering a thin margin of safety.
-The stock carries a low trailing P/E ratio of 10.2x.
+Rio Tinto Plc Common Stock (RIO) is currently trading 5% above its Graham Number of $98.98, suggesting the market price exceeds Benjamin Graham's intrinsic value estimate.
+The stock carries a reasonable trailing P/E ratio of 12.8x.

 On financial health, RIO shows a weak Piotroski F-Score of 3/9, a signal of deteriorating financial health, and solid return on equity of 15.3% (sector average: -1.2%), and manageable leverage with a debt-to-equity ratio of 0.33.

-StockPik's composite Value Score for RIO is 70/100 — placing it in undervalued territory.
+StockPik's composite Value Score for RIO is 67/100 — an above-average value rating.
 The score is built from ten fundamental signals: P/E, P/B, PEG ratio, P/S ratio, return on equity, gross margin, debt-to-equity, current ratio, dividend yield, and Piotroski F-Score.

 RIO shows revenue growing at 7% year-over-year, with earnings declining at 11%.